ptsd and trauma: what to expect after the unexpected

 4. AVOIDANCE SYMPTOMS

-A person may avoid memories, thoughts or feelings associated with the trauma.
-A person may avoid people or things that remind them of the trauma.
+A person may avoid people, memories, thoughts or feelings associated with the trauma event.

 5. AROUSAL SYMPTOMS